garys404/Lab-Report5/index.md

   * There is a very useful command that is `-r`, which allows grep to search through all files and subdirectories in a given directory.
 For example, if we just put `grep "Hongkong" written_2`, the output will always be `"grep: written_2/: Is a directory"`.
 However, when we put the input `grep -r "Hongkong" written_2`, the output is just like the example 1.

   * Now, let's look at the example 2.
 We put `grep -r "Lucayans" written_2`.
 The output should be like the image in the Example 2.

+Sources: I use the ChatGPT to find how the command is used, and I also looked at many examples of the man grep coomand in terminal.